WHAT IS SPECIAL OLYMPICS?

 Special Olympics is a dynamic, world-wide charitable organization dedicated to providing sports training and competition for people with an intellectual disability.
-Special Olympics athletes attain more than just sport skills through their involvement; they also develop social skills, learn about sportsmanship and camaraderie, as well as gain independence in everyday living.
+Special Olympics athletes attain more than just sport skills through their involvement; they also develop social skills and learn about sportsmanship and camaraderie,.

 Special Olympics began in the 1960s with Dr. Frank Hayden, a researcher from Toronto.
 Dr. Hayden’s research showed that given the opportunity people with intellectual disabilities could become physically fit and acquire the physical skills necessary to participate in sport.
 To overcome the common belief that low fitness levels of people with intellectual disabilities were a direct result of their disability, the concept of Special Olympics was created.